Glqzer/Strands/README.md

     - (2) spangram starting point (at a random col for vertical path, random row for horizontal path),
     - (3) the directions that the spangram letters chooses from

-- We also added to our game.ml and game.mli file which
+- We also added to our game.ml and game.mli file which essentially encapsulates our grid and methods for checking solutions.
+The motivation is that this significantly simplifies our server.ml code by having an instance of game state - **QUESTION: WOULD A MONADIC APPROACH BE MORE APPROPRIATE FOR THIS?**

 #### MAIN ISSUE(S):
 - there are still a few chances where the spangram generates orphans :/// i am trying to debug [check_no_orphans] function to see in what cases they don't work. i mentioned this on [COURSELORE #193] . also there is also a limitation on when the spangram is way too long